JGDSY/Consultoria---Parafusos/README.md

 ## Licença

-Este projeto está licenciado sob a Licença MIT.
-Veja o arquivo `LICENSE` para mais detalhes.
+Este projeto seguirá as diretrizes `CopyLeft`.